brettjurgens/champaignwatchdog/README.md

 Reqs
 ----
 You'll need images for the weather.
 I used the HDWeather Icons from Beautiful Widgets.
-You'll need to rename stuff though, here are all the files you'll need (and their night equivalents, with the prefix nt_):
+You'll need to rename stuff though, here are all the files you'll need (and their night equivalents, with the prefix nt_).
+Store them in static/weather:
 - chanceflurries.png
 - chancerain.png
 - chancesleet.png